NbAiLab/nb-whisper/template.md

 #Finetuned#

 # NB-Whisper #Size# (Release Candidate)

-IMPORTANT: These are still only Release Candidates.
-We are now doing the final testing, and if all goes well, we will release models later this month.
+**IMPORTANT:** These models are currently Release Candidates.
+We are in the final stages of testing.
+If everything proceeds smoothly, we plan to officially release the models later this month.

-This is the **_Norwegian NB-Whisper #Size# model_** released by the National Library of Norway.
-NB-Whisper is a series of models for automatic speech recognition (ASR) and speech translation, building upon the foundation laid by [OpenAI's Whisper](https://arxiv.org/abs/2212.04356).
-All models are trained for a total of 250.000 steps on a dataset consisting of 8M samples of aligned 30 second audio clips.
-This amounts to totally 66.000 hours of speech.
-For more details about the training set, please see our forthcoming article.
+Introducing the **_Norwegian NB-Whisper #Size# model_**, proudly developed by the National Library of Norway.
+NB-Whisper is a cutting-edge series of models designed for automatic speech recognition (ASR) and speech translation.
+These models are based on the work of [OpenAI's Whisper](https://arxiv.org/abs/2212.04356).
+Each model in the series has been trained for 250,000 steps, utilizing a diverse dataset of 8 million samples.
+These samples consist of aligned audio clips, each 30 seconds long, culminating in a staggering 66,000 hours of speech.
+For an in-depth understanding of our training methodology and dataset composition, keep an eye out for our upcoming article.

 <center>
   <figure>